Paulund

 How To Create Stitched Look in CSS

 The current trend in web design is textures with vintage design.
 One of the main aspects of this design is the use of stitches in your design, this used to have to be done using an image but thanks to CSS3 and some inventive use of these features you can create a stitched look just by using CSS.
+In this tutorial you will learn how you use CSS it create the stitched look on buttons for your site.

 The HTML